pudly/schmopera-hugo/content/articles/oper-frankfurt-announces-gutsy-2019-20-season.md

 ## Recitals

 The 2019-20 series is replete with big names in opera including current MET stars Pretty Yende and Peter Mattei, and Frankfurt favorites [Jakub Józef Orliński](https://www.newyorker.com/magazine/2019/02/18/the-dizzying-democratization-of-baroque-music) and John Osborn.
-However the recital I'm most looking forward to is Florian Boesch's.
+However the recital I'm most looking forward to is Florian Boesch's (Feb.
+25, 2020).
 The rich-voiced baritone is in league with Matthias Goerne and Dietrich Henschel as one of the great Lieder interpreters of the modern era.

 ## Revivals

-_Carmen_ (G. Bizet)
+_Carmen_ (G. Bizet) - Jan.
+31-Mar.
+7, 2020

 It's premature to call it timeless, but Barrie Kosky's _Carmen_ is aging well.
 It was the most popular revival of 2018-19 and should sell out again this coming season.
 Particularly exciting is the addition of Gordon Bintner as the toreador Escamillo.
 The baritone has a deliberate elegance to his movement and effortless blooming high notes.
 In other words, he's made for the role.

 _Don Giovanni_ (W.A.
-Mozart)
+Mozart) - Apr.
+24-Jun.
+26, 2020

 This stark psychological production debuted with a baritone possessing similar qualities in the title role, the cerebral Christian Gerhaher.
 Now, Bintner takes the lead (for half of the run) joined by Božidar Smiljanić (Leporello), who demonstrated his startlingly facile instrument in smaller roles last season.